 Some basic information.....

 Miniature or unnaturally small French Bulldogs will generally NOT be proportionate in size, They often have short or 'non existing' necks, bowed legs, or overly short backs.
 The image above shows the preferred look and proper conformation.Overly large dogs are also not preferred.
+The standard accepted size is up to 28 pounds.

 This is one of my biggest pet peeves!!
 FRENCH BULLDOGS SHOULD NOT BE BUILT AT ALL LIKE AN ENGLISH BULLDOG!!!!!
 Todays newest fad is breeding awful looking Frenchies with wide, set apart front legs.
 Many with their elbows on the outside of the body.
 Nothing about this is within the proper standards and this look should be avoided!!
 If you want to buy a French Bulldog then be sure to get a dog that actually looks the part.